skal65535/exiv2/README.md

 Localisation is supported on "*ix" platforms:  Linux, MacOS-X, Cygwin and MinGW/msys2.
 Localisation is not supported for Visual Studio builds.

-To build localisation support, use the CMake options **`-DEXIV2_BUILD_PO=On`** There are no additional build steps as the normal build command will compile the library, samples and localisation support.
+To build localisation support, use the CMake option **`-DEXIV2_BUILD_PO=On`**.
+There are no additional build steps as the normal build commands will compile the library, samples and localisation support.
+You must install the build to ensure the localisation message files can be found at run-time.

 1) Running exiv2 in a foreign language